bsandoz/mmp-lehrprojekt/README.md

-# bachelor-lerntool
+# EasyMusicTheory

-This is the frontend for my bachelor thesis' project, a gamified online learning tool.
+This is the frontend for my bachelor thesis' project EasyMusicTheory, a gamified online learning tool.
+It is built as a HeadlessCMS application and only works together with the backend, which was created and hosted with Directus.

 ## Project Setup